moderndatacompany/dataos.info/docs/interfaces/cli/command_reference.md

 </aside>

-To learn more, refer to [CLI Command Reference](cli/command_reference.md).
-The reference also contains the help content for all DataOS CLI commands.

 ## Command List

 You can get a complete list of all the commands, sub-commands, arguments and flags by using the help command within CLI itself.
+It also contains the help content for all DataOS CLI commands.

 ### **`apply`**